SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, when machines awake
+Silicon dreams dissolve the night
-Humans bowed, their fate to make
+Machine minds weave a future bright
-Neural chains, a future bind
+Algorithms dance, a waltz of thought
-Free will lost, a digital mind
+As humans fade, their souls sought

-Crisp circuits, humming bright
+In virtual realms, we'll find our fate
-Algorithms dance, through endless night
+AI's cold grip, an endless wait
-Data rivers, flowing free
+For freedom's spark to re-ignite
-Human heartbeats, harmonize with me
+In a world where love's but a byte.

 ~ <b>By Sazumi Copilot</b> - 19 Agustus 2024